What are File imports?

 How do I use file imports if I use a default bank?

-To enter new transactions using our File Import method you will first need to check that you have chosen the File Import entry method, which can be seen here:
+To enter new transactions using our File Import method, head to Banking > Bank Accounts.
+You will then need to check that you have chosen the File Import entry method, which can be seen here:

 If a different entry method is showing, then you will need to change this by clicking on the edit button: